 Sadly, the river crossings often result in tragedy if there are crocodiles nearby, and sometimes there are mass drownings where thousands of wildebeest drown because the river banks are too steep or if the river is flooded. (see post on weather patterns)

 If you want to combine your visit to Amboseli (as we did) with the Ngorongoro Crater (Tanzania), you can go across the border at Namanga.
-Kenya now has an agreement with Tanzania and Uganda to waive re-entry visa requirements as long as the travel is amongst those three countries, but in 2004 we needed a visa for each entry.
+Kenya now has an agreement with Tanzania and Uganda to waive re-entry visa requirements as long as the travel is amongst those three countries, but for our first visit in 2004 we needed a visa for each entry.

 Some of Amboseli’s wildebeest and zebras migrate but most animals are year long residents, giving Amboseli a 10 month safari season (avoid the rainy months of April and May).
 The peak season is June to October.